 To use the O2k-MultiSensor functions properly, it is necessary to know the O2k series.
-The series is specified as the first character of the serial number of the Oxygraph-2k, printed on the sticker on the rear of the O2k housing (MiPNet19.01A).
-A serial number B-#### or C-#### denotes an Oxygraph from the B or C series, while D-#### denotes an Oxygraph from the "D" series.
+The series is specified as the first character of the serial number of the O2k, printed on the sticker on the rear of the O2k housing (MiPNet19.18A).
+A serial number B-### or C-#### denotes an Oxygraph from the B or C series, while D-#### denotes an Oxygraph from the D series and so on.

-With DatLab running on-line connected to the O2k, the serial number of the currently connected Oxygraph-2k is displayed:
+With DatLab running on-line connected to the O2k, the serial number of the currently connected O2k is displayed